krahets/hello-algo/en/docs/chapter_heap/heap.md

 Given an element `val`, we first add it to the bottom of the heap.
 After addition, since `val` may be larger than other elements in the heap, the heap's integrity might be compromised, **thus it's necessary to repair the path from the inserted node to the root node**.
 This operation is called "heapifying".

 Considering starting from the node inserted, **perform heapify from bottom to top**.
-As shown in the Figure 8-3 , we compare the value of the inserted node with its parent node, and if the inserted node is larger, we swap them.
+As shown in Figure 8-3, we compare the value of the inserted node with its parent node, and if the inserted node is larger, we swap them.
 Then continue this operation, repairing each node in the heap from bottom to top until passing the root node or encountering a node that does not need to be swapped.

 === "<1>"
     ![Steps of element insertion into the heap](heap.assets/heap_push_step1.png){ class="animation-figure" }